-Mac OS X Lion and Mountain Lion can use the kernel cache to install kexts, allowing Mac OS X to boot faster.
+Mac OS X Lion, Mountain Lion, and Mavericks can use the kernel cache to install kexts, allowing Mac OS X to boot faster.
 However, the kernel cache is turned off by default, and you have to enable it by using the boot flag "UseKernelCache=Yes" (without quotation marks).
-Installing Easybeast or UserDSDT with Multibeast will automatically turn the kernel cache on for you.
-If Mac OS X is booting extremely slow on your Hackintosh, the kernel cache might be malfunctioning.
+Installing Easybeast, UserDSDT, or "DSDT Free Installation" with Multibeast will automatically turn the kernel cache on for you.
+If Mac OS X is booting extremely slowly on your Hackintosh, the kernel cache might be malfunctioning.
 In addition, some laptops have trouble with the kernel cache feature.
 In these cases, you can turn the cache off with "UseKernelCache=No" (without quotation marks).
 Turning off the kernel cache is equivalent to using the "-f" bootflag in Snow Leopard.

 Some Hackintoshes will only boot when their "PCI Root ID" is set to 0.
 This usually happens with Hackintoshes that use a AMD Radeon graphics card.
 Other times, a Hackintosh will only boot when its "PCI Root ID" is set to 1.
 In some cases, the boot flag "PCIRootUID=1" will also fix Mac App Store verification errors.

 This turns IGP Enabler on/off (you can set "Yes" to "No").
 IGP Enabler is a feature similar to Graphics Enabler that helps Mac OS X work better with your integrated graphics.
-While Graphics Enabler will already do this normally, if you need to turn off Graphics Enabler for some reason but want to keep your integrated graphics working, use this boot flag instead.
-This boot flag can be useful if you want to use an NVIDIA 600 or 700 series card in conjunction with your integrated graphics (e.g. when running AirPlay Mirroring).
+While Graphics Enabler will already do this normally, if you need to turn off Graphics Enabler for some reason but want to keep your integrated graphics working, use this boot flag.
+Specifically, this boot flag can be useful if you want to use an NVIDIA 600 or 700 series card in conjunction with your integrated graphics (e.g. when running AirPlay Mirroring).

-The DarkWake feature in Mac OS X Lion and Mountain Lion allows you to wake up certain parts of your Mac from sleep, while leaving other parts in sleep mode.
+The DarkWake feature in Mac OS X Lion, Mountain Lion, and Mavericks allows you to wake up certain parts of your Mac from sleep, while leaving other parts in sleep mode.
 Unfortunately, this feature often messes up sleep on Hackintoshes.
 Enter this bootflag to turn it off (enter darkwake=1 to turn it on, if turning it off doesn't do the trick).
-Additionally, if your verbose bootup is freezing at a bunch of commands that mention "SleepEnabler.kext", entering darkwake=0 should be able to turn SleepEnabler.kext off.
+Additionally, if your verbose bootup is freezing at a bunch of commands that mention "SleepEnabler.kext", entering darkwake=0 should be able to temporarily turn SleepEnabler.kext off.
 (Once you boot into OS X, be sure to remove SleepEnabler.kext completely by deleting it from either /Extra/Extensions or /System/Library/Extensions in your hard drive.)

 If your verbose mode bootup of Mac OS X Lion or Mountain is freezing at [PCI Configuration Begin], enter the npci=0x3000 boot flag to fix it.
-This flag is applied by default when you install Easybeast or UserDSDT with Multibeast.
+This flag is applied by default when you install Easybeast, UserDSDT, or "DSDT Free Installation" with Multibeast.
 The boot flag npci=0x2000 does the same thing, except that it usually only works for Lion.

 Disables the VT-d virtualization technology built into certain Intel processors.
 For Hackintoshes, VT-d is pretty useless; virtually no Mac OS X applications use it (virtualization apps like Virtualbox tend to use the alternative VT-x technology instead), and certain Hackintosh motherboards have been known to crash in Mac OS X when VT-d is enabled.

 Limits Mac OS X to using one core of your CPU.
 This boot flag is often necessary to launch the Mac OS X Snow Leopard installation DVD on a Hackintosh with an unsupported processor (ahem, AMD processors).
-In OS X Mountain Lion, you may also have to use this boot flag if your computer uses a high-end Intel processor on LGA 2011.
+In OS X Mountain Lion and Mavericks, you may also have to use this boot flag if your computer uses a high-end Intel processor on LGA 2011.

 The 20 is replaced with your CPU's bus ratio.
 This boot flag is usually used when you're installing Mac OS X Snow Leopard on a processor that's not supported (once again, AMD processors).
 Snow Leopard supports more processors than it used to, so this boot flag isn't as common as before.
 You can find a list of busratios for 2010-model Intel processors here.
 You can also find your busratio manually.